 Early Origins of the Aberkerdow family

 Aberchirder is a village, in the parish of Marnoch, "derived from Sir David Aberkerder, Thane of Aberkerder, who lived about the year 1400, and possessed great property here."

 Early History of the Aberkerdow family

 This web page shows only a small excerpt of our Aberkerdow research.
-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Aberkerdow History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the year 1468 is included under the topic Early Aberkerdow History in all our PDF Extended History products and printed products wherever possible.

 Aberkerdow Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Aberkerdow has appeared Aberkirder, Aberkerdour, Aberchirdour and others.

 Early Notables of the Aberkerdow family

 More information is included under the topic Early Aberkerdow Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aberkerdow family